-A higher percentage of patients achieve near-perfect vision by undergoing Wavefront-guided LASIK instead of the traditional procedure.
+A higher percentage of patients achieve the near-perfect vision by undergoing Wavefront-guided LASIK instead of the traditional procedure.

 LASEK eye surgery uses a micro-instrument called a trephine to modify the epithelial corneal tissue, creating a flap.
 The alcohol solution is then applied to the area in order to further loosen the epithelial cells.

 The flap is then moved aside and the rest of the procedure is comparable to PRK eye surgery – the cornea is sculpted, and the flap is repositioned before being secured in place with the help of a contact lens that will help with the healing process.

 EpiLASIK uses a very small micro-keratome called an EpiKeratome to detach a small sheet of epithelial tissue from the cornea itself.
 The sheet is then moved to the side and the procedure continues as with PRK treatment.
 This thin sheet will be moved back into its place, under a contact lens that will help the healing process.